tuxkernel/matrix-bash-script/README.md

 **DESCRIPTION:**

-This bash script reproduce some commands from "The Matrix" movies (Wachowski, EUA, 1999-2003)
+This bash script reproduce some commands from "The Matrix" movies (Wachowski, EUA, 1999-2003) as screensaver-text

 **REQUIREMENTS:**